Roasted Sweet Potato Kale Frittata

 - 8 eggs

 - 1/4 teaspoon sea salt

 - 2 cups sweet potatoes, chopped into bite-size pieces

-- Preheat the oven to 375ºF.
+- Preheat oven: Preheat the oven to 375ºF.

-- Pour the beaten eggs into the skillet and use the fork to press the vegetables down into the egg mixture so that the eggs cover the veggies completely.
+- Add to skillet: Pour the beaten eggs into the skillet and use the fork to press the vegetables down into the egg mixture so that the eggs cover the veggies completely.
 Crumble the goat cheese over the top, then place the pan in the oven and bake until the center is set and lightly golden, 10 to 15 minutes.

 - Serve: Cut into wedges and serve warm with a sprinkle of fresh thyme.
 I also like adding a drizzle of hot sauce on top!

 - Store: Frittata will keep in the fridge for up to 5 days.

 Nutrition information is automatically calculated, so should only be used as an approximation.